 3) Divide Fixed Cost by Quantity

-Finally, we can calculate the average fixed cost by dividing total fixed cost by total quantity (i.e., AFC = FC/Q).
+Finally, we can calculate the average fixed cost by dividing the total fixed cost by total quantity (i.e., AFC = FC/Q).
 This last step is required because we are trying to find the average fixed cost, i.e., the fixed cost per unit.
 Please note that according to the formula above, AFC always decreases as the level of output increases (and vice versa).
-That’s one of the reasons why many firms try to expand their production because it allows them to reduce their per-unit costs and profit from economies of scale.
+That’s one of the reasons why many firms try to expand their production because it allows them to reduce their per-unit costs and profit from economies of scale (see also types of internal economies of scale).

 To illustrate this, let’s calculate AFC for Quick Burger.
 So far, we know that Q = 20,000 and FC = USD 10,000.
 If we plug these values into the formula above we find that AFC = USD 0.50 (i.e. 10,000 / 20,000).
 Meanwhile, if your friend manages to expand her business and increase Q to 40,000, AFC will be USD 0.25 (i.e., 10,000 / 40,000).
 Similarly, if Q was 5,000, AFC would add up to USD 2.00 (10,000 / 5,000).
 Hence, as you can see, the average fixed cost can have a significant impact on a firm’s profitability.